J4X-98/Writeups/CTFs/SEETF2023/OperationFeathered/writeup.md

 - hashes code and name together to generate codeName (reproducible)
 - sets juniorPigeon at the generated codename to the address of the msg sender
 - sets isPigeon[msg.sender] to true
-- sets codeToName[code][name] to true (which will trigger the revert if we call this fun again with the same val)
+- sets codeToName[code][name] to true (which will trigger the revert if we call this fun again with the same value)

 ### task(bytes32 codeName, address person, uint256 data)
 reverts if: